 - Adopt a new set of personal values

 - Understand the importance of safety issues and the consequences of anti-social behaviour

-The BTEC award is assessed throughout the programme by trained A1 instructors.
-The qualification is internally verified and the awarding body sends an external verifier once a year to review working practice.
+The BTEC award is assessed throughout the 20-week programme by trained instructors and assessors.
+The qualification is internally verified before samples of work are externally moderated to review working practice and ensure consistency.